 Youth leaders should connect, engage and release parents to be the primary disciplers of their teenagers.
 This is a key part of our job description as youth pastors.
 The question is how?
 How do we nurture families by equipping parents?

 Obviously, emails, texts and interaction works.
 Parent meetings also are effective.
 When I first started in youth ministry, every parent meeting I held was strictly informative.
 They were short and basically addressed youth events, nothing more.

 Now, I’m finding that those meetings were ineffective.
 Now I’m seeking to have effective parent meetings.
 But planning is essential for those meetings to be effective.

 8 Tips: Planning and Organizing Parent-Teacher Meeting

 Here are a few tips for planning and organizing parent-teacher meeting events:

 1. Have a plan.

-Have a Plan—Make sure that the meeting is well put together and well-organized.
-Parents want a reason to come, and if the meeting is not organized, they will not want to return to your next one.
+Be sure to have an agenda.
+Parents want a reason to attend.
+If the meeting isn’t organized, they won’t return to your next one.

-Challenge Them—We need to challenge our parents like we challenge our students.
-Pray and ask God for direction on what your parents need the most at each meeting.
+We need to challenge parents just as we challenge students.
+Pray and ask God for direction on what parents need the most at each meeting.

-Have Food—Parents love food, and so do youth workers.
-Everyone loves food.
-Provide food if possible, or get the parents to bring food like a pot luck style.
+Everyone loves food, especially busy parents.
+So provide snacks, if possible, or ask volunteers to chip in.
 Food makes people talk easier, and it makes things more casual.